aws-samples/amazon-redshift-infrastructure-automation/README.md

 ## Prerequisites

 Prior to deployment, some resources need to be preconfigured:
+* Please verify that you will be deploying this solution in a [region that supports CloudShell](https://docs.aws.amazon.com/general/latest/gr/cloudshell.html)
 * Execute the deployment with an IAM user with permissions to use:
 	- AWSCloudShellFullAccess
 	- IAMFullAccess